camunda-community-hub/camunda8-greenfield-installation/README.md

 # Camunda 8 Greenfield Installation

-This project contains Makefiles that help to quickly create a Camunda 8 self-managed Kubernetes environment
+This project contains Makefiles that help to quickly create a Camunda 8 self-managed Kubernetes environment.

 # Prerequisites